akiflow/electron-panel-window/README.md

 ```

 ### Issues
-Feel free to open an issue.
+Feel free to open an issue, and report other "workarounds" to keep this working.

 # Methods